mui/material-ui/pages/api/text-field.md

 For advanced cases, please look at the source of TextField by clicking on the "Edit this page" button above.
 Consider either:
-- using the upper case props for passing values direct to the components.
+- using the upper case props for passing values directly to the components
-- using the underlying components directly as shown in the demos.
+- using the underlying components directly as shown in the demos

 ## Props